 He is probably known today by a far more appreciative audience than he was in his Forties and Fifties noir heyday.
-Unlike our other “working actor” profiled this week — Ernest Borgnine — McGraw was never a star in a prestigious studio production.
-(Awarding an Academy Award to the guy back then would have been deemed inconceivable.)
+No question, though: McGraw was never a star in a prestigious studio production.

 Establishment Hollywood pigeon-holed McGraw as a highly proficient supporting player –usually as cops, military men, colorful locals and saddle tramps — rather than the principal mover in some of the best low-budget film noirs ever made.

 While he won solid roles in movies directed by the likes of Alfred Hitchcock (1963’s The Birds), Stanley Kubrick (1960’s Spartacus), Stanley Kramer (1958’s The Defiant Ones and 1963’s It’s A Mad Mad Mad Mad World) and Richard Brooks (1967’s In Cold Blood), McGraw’s rich noir resume was often overlooked.

 In the introduction to author Alan K. Rode’s essential reference, Charles McGraw: Biography of a Film Noir Tough Guy(McFarland & Co., 2008), Jim Steranko asks:

 Is it my imagination or is there a note of irony in the fact that so many of yesterday’s leading men (and women) have vanished from the public consciousness, while certain actors who supported them on the big screen have not only remained cultural favorites, but often become cult icons?